doroshenko-viktor/doroshenko-viktor.github.io/content/blog/rust/concurrency.md

 Then we are able to receive sent value in the main thread with receiver instance.

+Send moves ownership of sent variables so it is not possible to use them after that in this thread.

 `recv`, short for receive, which will block the main thread’s execution and wait until a value is sent down the channel.
 Once a value is sent, recv will return it in a `Result<T, E>`.
 When the sending end of the channel closes, recv will return an error to signal that no more values will be